eliotmuirgrid/flow/README.md

 **NEWS FLASH - music:play now works on Windows**

+No just kidding.
+Even more engineering required to figure out obscure path differences.

+I will do it later - bleach.

 ## Installation

 Open the command console on Windows—or Terminal on macOS X, if you’re over 50 and still remember these things exist.